 How small can a half-bath be?

 The minimum size of a powder room depends on where, geographically speaking, it will be.
-There is no nationwide code that governs the dimensions of residential rooms, but most jurisdictions follow the guidelines set forth by the International Residential Code.
+There is no nationwide code that specifies the dimensions of rooms in a house, but most jurisdictions follow the guidelines in the International Residential Code.
 The IRC’s minimum requirements for clearances and ventilation suggest certain basic configurations: